-All figures in this chapter depicting Stream Manager refer to the Genesys Stream Manager.
+All figures in this topic depicting Stream Manager refer to the Genesys Stream Manager.
 This component, when working together with SIP Server, provides different kinds of media services, such as ring-back, music-on-hold, DTMF digit collection, and others.
 You can also configure Asterisk to work as a media server for SIP Server.
-For information about architectural and configuration details of this solution, see "Asterisk as a Media Server" on page 95.
+For information about architectural and configuration details of this solution, see Asterisk as a Media Server.